-L AESTHETICS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact I. AESTHETICS Would the project:a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, But not limited to, trees, rock outcroppings, and historic buildings with a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area \square II.
-AGRICULTURE RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmlandWould the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact

+I. AESTHETICS Would the project:

+a) Have a substantial adverse effect on a scenic vista?

+b) Substantially damage scenic resources,

+including, But not limited to, trees, rock

+outcroppings, and historic buildings with a

+state scenic highway?

+c) Substantially degrade the existing visual

+character or quality of the site and its

+surroundings

+d) Create a new source of substantial light or

+glare which would adversely affect day or

+nighttime views in the area

+II.
+AGRICULTURE RESOURCES: In

+determining whether impacts to

+agricultural resources are significant

+environmental effects, lead agencies may

+refer to the California Agricultural Land

+Evaluation and Site Assessment Model

+(1997) prepared by the California Dept.

+of Conservation as an optional model to

+use in assessing impacts on agriculture

+and farmlandWould the project:

+a) Convert Prime Farmland, Unique Farmland,

+or Farmland of Statewide Importance

+(Farmland), as shown on the maps prepared

+pursuant to the Farmland Mapping and

+Monitoring Program of the California

+Resources Agency, to non-agricultural use?

+b) Conflict with existing zoning for agricultural

+use, or a Williamson Act contract?

+c) Involve other changes in the existing environment which, due to their location or

+nature, could result in conversion of Farmland.

+to non-agricultural use? '

 III.
-AIR QUALITY Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of a, connect that of obstruct implementation of

--
+AIR QUALITY Where available, the

+significance criteria established by the

+applicable air quality management or air

+pollution control district may be relied

+upon to make the following

+determinations.
+Would the project:

+a) Conflict with or obstruct implementation of

 the applicable air quality plan?

 b) Violate any air quality standard or contribute

 substantially to an existing or projected air

+1', ' 1 , ' 0

 quality violation?

 c) Result in a cumulatively considerable net

 increase of any criteria pollutant for which the

 project region is not attainment under an

-applicable federal or state ambient air quality \square
+applicable federal or state ambient air quality

 standard (including releasing emissions which

 exceed quantitative thresholds for ozone

 precursors)?

-d) Expose sensitive receptors to substantial \square
+d) Expose sensitive receptors to substantial

 pollutant concentrations?

 e) Create objectionable odors affecting a \square

 substantial number of people?

-IV 7.
+IV .
 BIOLOGICAL RESOURCES Would

 the project:

 a) Have a substantial adverse effect, either

 directly or through habitat modifications, on

 any species identified as a candidate, sensitive,

-or special status species in local or regional \square
+or special status species in local or regional

 plans, policies, or regulations, or by the

 California Department of Fish and Game or

 U.S. Fish and Wildlife Service?

 b) Have a substantial adverse effect on any

-riparian habitat or other sensitive natural
+- / riparian habitat or other sensitive natural

-community identified in local or regional \square
+community identified in local or regional l

 plans, policies, regulations, or by the

 California Department of Fish and Game or

-\ \ US Fish and Wildlife Service?
+US Fish and Wildlife Service?

 c) Have a substantial adverse effect on federally

 protected wetlands as defined by Section 404

-of the Clean Water Act (including, but not \square
+of the Clean Water Act (including, but not l

 limited to, marsh, vernal pool, coastal, etc.)

 through direct removal, filling, hydrological

-d) interruption, or other means?
-Interfere substantially with the movement of
+interruption, or other means?

+d) Interfere substantially with the movement of

-d) any native resident or migratory fish or
+u) any native resident or migratory fish or

 wildlife species or with established native

-resident or migratory wildlife corridors, or \square
+resident or migratory wildlife corridors, or

 impede the use of native wildlife nursery

 sites?

 e) Conflict with any local policies or ordinances

-0) protecting biological resources, such as a tree \square
+protecting biological resources, such as a tree

 preservation policy or ordinance?

 f) Conflict with the provisions of an adopted

--/ Habitat Conservation Plan, Natural
+1) Habitat Conservation Plan, Natural

-Community Conservation Plan, or other \square
+Community Conservation Plan, or other

 approved local, regional, or state habitat

-conservation plan?
+- conservation plan?

-V 7.
 CULTURAL RESOURCES Would the

-project:
+' project:

+a) Cause a substantial adverse change in the

+(a) significance of a historical resource as defined \boxtimes

+1 5151111 carice of a mistorical resource as defined 1 Ī 1 l